cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

 **Properties:**

   * `router` key-value router configuration as described in [OpenStack network create router API](http://developer.openstack.org/api-ref-networking-v2.html#layer3).
 Defaults to `{}`.
-    * **Notes:**
-      * There are several ways to connect a router to an external network:
-        * The most direct way is to use the `external_network` property, which allows providing either the name or ID of the external network to connect to.
-        * Another option which may be preferred, especially if there's already a node representing the external network in the blueprint, is to connect the router to the external network using a relationship.
-        * It's possible to pass the external network ID via the standard Neutron API by using the nested `network_id` key under the `external_gateway_info` key of the `router` property.
-This will override the value given under the `external_network` property.
-        * If none of the above is provided, and the external-network used by the Cloudify Manager is available in the [Provider-context](#misc), it may be automatically used as the gateway for the router, depending on the value of the `default_to_managers_external_network` property.

-      * Don't provide an external network by both an ID/name *and* by relationship - this will result in an error.

 {%warning title=Deprecation Notice%}
 The `network_name` sugaring under the `external_gateway_info` key is now deprecated; Use the `external_netowrk` property to connect the router to an external network by giving either the external network's name or ID.